dracula/tmux/README.md

 ## Compatibility

-Designed for compatibility with Mac systems and tested on macOS 10.15 Catalina Compatibility with Linux systems and/or WSL on Windows is not yet available
+Compatible with macOS and Linux.
+Tested on tmux 3.0a

 ## Team